SEDS/GAME/README.md

 For more information on building the above, please consult the following [Wiki Page](https://github.iu.edu/SEDS/GAME/wiki/Building-Required-Middleware).

+Clone the GAME repo using the following commands.
+It is important that you checkout the submodules as well.
+Otherwise, GAME will not build correctly.

+    %> git clone [GAME repo] GAME
+    %> cd GAME
+    %> git submodule update --init --recursive

 Set the **GAME_ROOT** environment variable to the location of the GAME repo, then use the following commands: